-The process known as FreeCause Toolbar or IE Toolbar or Internet Explorer Toolba or IE Toolbar Engine or iSearch Toolbar or WebSearch Toolbar Browser Object or utilbar or Application Support File
+The process known as FreeCause Toolbar or IE Toolbar Engine or Internet Explorer Toolba or IE Toolbar

-Description: The file Toolbar.dll is located in a subfolder of "C:\Program Files" (e.g. c:\program files\aol toolbar\ or C:\Program Files\TrustyHound-TB\).
+Description: Toolbar.dll is not essential for Windows and will often cause problems.
+The file Toolbar.dll is located in a subfolder of "C:\Program Files" (e.g. C:\Program Files\aol toolbar\ or C:\Program Files\TrustyHound-TB\).

-This .dll file is a Browser Helper Object (BHO) that runs automatically every time you start your Internet browser.
-BHOs are not stopped by personal firewalls, because they are identified by the firewall as your browser itself.
+This .dll file is a Browser Helper Object (BHO) that runs automatically every time you start your web browser.
+BHOs are not stopped by personal firewalls, because they are identified by the firewall as part of the browser itself.
 BHOs are often used by adware and spyware.
-IDs used by this BHO are 8952A998-1E7E-4716-B23D-3DBE03910972 or 71821EC4-3CD6-11D6-AEC6-000102AC7057 or 78 more variants.
+IDs used by this BHO include 1A0AADCD-3A72-4b5f-900F-E3BB5A838E2A or CD292324-974F-4224-D074-CACA427AA030 or 65 more variants.
 The program is not visible.
 It is not a Windows core file.
-It is able to monitor Internet browsers.
-Toolbar.dll is able to record inputs and monitor applications.
-Therefore the technical security rating is 55% dangerous; however you should also read the users reviews.
+It is able to monitor web browsers.
+There is no description of the program.
+Toolbar.dll is able to record keyboard and mouse inputs and monitor applications.
+Therefore the technical security rating is 56% dangerous; however you should also read the user reviews.

 Recommended: Identify Toolbar.dll related errors